Cryrivers/manta-style/README.md

 With _Manta Style_, you can start implementing feature once your data schema is defined.
 But _Manta Style_ is more than just that.

+## ✨ UPDATE:

+Manta Style is designed to be a mock server which converts type definitions into mock data, though.
+The core of Manta Style compiles TypeScript / Flow definitions and make them usable at JavaScript runtime.
+The runtime also supports input formatting and validation other than mocking data.

+🔧 For more tools built with Manta Style core runtime, please check out [Tools](#tools).

 ### Generates mock data directly from your type declarations